jeromyanglim/Sweave_Winter_Olympics/README.md

-# Sweave Example: Winter Olympics Medals
+### Sweave Example: Winter Olympics Medals

 This is an example of using Sweave.
 It includes data and an Rnw file.
+It is designed highlight a number of tricks which might be useful when preparing a polished report, such as

+* Formatted inline text using `Sexpr{}`
+* Polished graphics
+* LaTeX tables

 For more information go to:
 <http://jeromyanglim.blogspot.com>